Dobiasd/articles/from_goto_to_std-transform.md

     return result;
 }
 ```
 On the first look you have no idea what this code is doing.
-You have to kind of interpret it in your head and follow the control flow.
+You have to kind of interpret it in your head and follow the control flow manually to find out what's going on.

 ## While loop